TylerC-Anderson/TylerC-Anderson/README.md

 Currently Paused
 🛠 Hack the Box Academy:   Linux Fundamentals Course| 8/18 complete - Sensed that this isn't for beginners,
-                                                                      paused until I have more experience
+                                                                      paused until I have more experience 👾 TryHackMe:             Complete (Security) Beginner| 17/33 (51%) Complete
 A+ Course Sections complete* | 11/18 (55%) Complete
   -Paused until I find I need more foundational Knowledge to understand something

+Completed Projects!
+-PiHole Personal DNS Sinkhole:
+--Status: Being used daily!
+Pi is currently working as DNS sinkhole, now will allow it to make requests to authoritative DNS servers.
+Will no longer use other DNS servers.
+This should improve privacy and make certain attacks, such as DNS poisoning, more difficult.

 #################